victorsann/Dart/README.md

     print('${greeting} ${person} and ${multiLine}!');

->Output: String Interpolation and You can create
+>Output: String Interpolation and You can create<br>
 > multi-line strings like this one!

 Obs: a interpolação é feita tanto entre aspas simples quanto entre aspas duplas